Wu Chengshu

-Wu Chengshu (吴澄舒 (Wú Chéngshū), born 26 August 1996) is a Chinese footballer, who plays as a midfielder for Première Ligue side Dijon FCO and the China national team.
+Wu Chengshu (吴澄舒 (Wú Chéngshū), born 26 August 1996) is a Chinese footballer, who plays as a midfielder for the China national team.

 Career

 Member of the Jiangsu football team, she joined Canberra United for the 2022–23 season.

 In August 2023, Wu joined French club Dijon.

 Wu was a member of the China squad for 2022 AFC Women's Asian Cup.